 Founded in 2012 by Parisian entrepreneur Guillaume Gibault, Le Slip Français has quickly become a phenomenon in the lingerie industry thanks to its assertive French production and unique, offbeat communication.
 Working with producers from the four corners of France, the brand has become a hit in France and internationally.
 So if you are looking for an original French gift that will surely make a loved one smile, don’t hesitate to take a look at the brand’s online store.

-- A Sailor Shirt from Armor Lux
+- A Breton Striped Shirt from Armor Lux

 Budget from $40